trustvir/Trustvir-Discord-Nuker/README.md

 # Trustvir-Nuker
-the trustvir nuker is a Nuke tool that can be easily run as an .exe file.
+the trustvir discord nuker is a Nuke tool that can be easily run as an .exe file.